jmeirow/jmeirow.github.io/_posts/2015-07-24-Introducing-No-SQL-Server.markdown

 ### Introducing NoSQLServer

-This is the first in a series of blog posts in which I'll discuss the rationale for building applications using a NoSQL philosophy utilizing a primarily "NoSQL" phiosophy, but implemented SQL Server.
+This is the first in a series of blog posts in which I'll discuss the rationale for building applications using a NoSQL philosophy but implemented on SQL Server.

+I've named this little project "NoSQLServer".
+I like the [inconspicuously ambiguous](http://users.ohiohills.com/gordon/liar.html) name because it will appeal to larger audience than if I were to add a space here, or a hyphen there.
+(NoSQL-Server or No SQLServer?)

-My tentative approach to covering this topic unfolds something like this:
+My tentative approach to covering this series unfolds something like this:

 * NoSQL Philosophy
 * Why NoSQL on SQL Server? (or any RDBMS?)